geekmister/geekmister/todo-list/2024/May.md

 1. Write an acticle about the difference between self-discipline and habit.
 Be inspired by a book named just do one thing.
 2. Today, is worrying day.
 Why?
 Need to think quietly.
 I must be to find ways that therapeutic schedule for me.
+3. Handing things that international offical website of Zhi-Mei-Li-He.

+    - Analyse of function think mind.
+    - Development scheme.